ajhamdi/ndinterval/README.md

 With ND-Interval, you can ....

 # Overview
-The NDArray Python package was written with fast use in mind.
+The ND-Interval Python package was written with fast use in mind.
 It provides the following key features

   - construct nd-intervals .
   - do operations on nd-intervals like AND and OR to construct complex intervals